-State Retail Operations Non-Retail Operations Both transit areas and high- touch surfaces.
+State Retail Operations Non-Retail Operations Both Local Control Conduct frequent disinfecting of heavy transit areas and high-touch surfaces.
 Clean shared spaces.
 Michigan MI Safe Start Plan Press Release Executive Order 2020-92 Executive Order 2020-91 Press Release Executive Order 2020-96 Executive Order 2020-97 Press Release May 21, 2020 Beginning May 26, 2020, permits retailers to see customers by appointment.
 Requires retail stores that are open for in-store sales to: Create communications material for customers to inform them of changes to store practices and to explain the precautions the store is taking to prevent infection.
 Establish lines to regulate entry with markings for patrons to enable them to stand at least 6 feet apart from one another while waiting.
-Adhere to the following restrictions: For stores of less than 50,000 square feet of customer floor space, limit the number of people in the store (including employees) to 25% of the total occupancy limits.
-For stores of more than 50,000 square feet, limit the number of customers in the store at one Requires offices to: Assign dedicated entry point(s) for all employees to reduce congestion at the main entrance.
+Adhere to the following restrictions: For stores of less than 50,000 square feet of customer floor space, limit the number of people in the store (including employees) to 25% of the total Requires offices to: Assign dedicated entry point(s) for all employees to reduce congestion at the main entrance.
 Provide visual indicators of appropriate spacing for employees outside the building in case of congestion.
 Take steps to reduce entry congestion and to ensure the effectiveness of screening.
 Require face coverings in shared spaces.
-Increase distancing between employees by spreading out workspaces, staggering workspace usage, restricting non-essential common space, and providing visual cues to guide movement and activity.
-Turn off water fountains.
-Prohibit social gatherings and meetings that do not allow for Note, workers identified in the federal guidance, that work in financial services, and that work in the insurance industry (but only to the extent their work cannot be done by telephone or remotely) qualify as critical infrastructure workers.
+Increase distancing between employees by spreading out workspaces, staggering workspace usage, Note, workers identified in the federal guidance, that work in financial services, and that work in the insurance industry (but only to the extent their work cannot be done by telephone or remotely) qualify as critical infrastructure workers.
 Requires businesses and operations to determine which of their workers are critical infrastructure workers or "workers who perform resumed activities" and inform such workers of that designation in writing.
 Requires businesses and operations maintaining in-person activities to adopt social distancing practices and other mitigation measures to protect workers and patrons, including: Develop a COVID-19 preparedness and response plan consistent with OSHA guidance by June 1, 2020 or within two weeks of resuming in-person activities, whichever is later.
 Designate one or more worksite supervisors to implement, monitor, and report on the COVID-19 control strategies.
-Provide COVID-19 training to employees that covers workplace infection-control practices, the proper use of PPE, steps the employee must take to notify the business or operation of any symptoms of COVID-19, and how to report unsafe working conditions.
-Conduct a daily entry self-screening protocol for all employees or contractors entering the workplace, including, at a minimum, a questionnaire covering symptoms and suspected or confirmed exposure to people with possible COVID-19.
-Keep everyone on the worksite premises at least 6 feet from one another to the maximum extent possible.
-Provide non-medical grade face coverings to their employees.
-Require face coverings to be worn when employees cannot consistently maintain 6 feet of separation from other individuals in the workplace (and consider face shields when employees cannot
+Provide COVID-19 training to employees that covers workplace infection-control practices, the proper use of PPE, steps the Retains local authority over specific subjects (e.g., prohibits the reopening orders from being taken to abridge or otherwise modify the existing power of a local government to impose further restrictions in restaurants and bars).